lmcnulty/aiid-risk-checklisting-design/personas/algorithm-assessment-agnes.md

   that the problems were actually mitigated.
   This is a limitation of second-party audits

-  - Unlike a first-party auditor might, she doesn't have authority within the organization,
+  - Unlike a first-party auditor, she doesn't have authority within the organization,

-  - Unlike a third-part auditor, she can't get the media to run hit-pieces on the company if they don't respond to the problem appropriately -- otherwise she'd have no more business.
+  - Unlike a third-party auditor, she can't get the media to run stories on the company if they don't respond to the problem appropriately – otherwise she'd have no more business.

 ## References